PawelKozy/mcp-breach-to-fix-labs/08-command-injection-in-mcp-cli-wrappers/README.md

 8. **Defense-in-depth** - Layer multiple controls: input validation + path checks + safe subprocess + symlink detection + error handling.
 If one layer fails, others still protect you.

+**Real-World Impact:** The Kubernetes variant (GHSA-4hqq-7q79-932p) was rated CVSS 9.8 Critical because it was exploitable by **unauthenticated remote attackers** with no user interaction required.
+Even "read-only" mode didn't prevent RCE.
+This demonstrates how command injection remains one of the most dangerous vulnerability classes—it grants attackers complete control over the server process and often the entire host system.

-This challenge demonstrates how a "simple" CLI wrapper tool can become remote code execution when subprocess invocation isn't done safely.
-Command injection is still one of the most dangerous vulnerabilities because it grants attackers full control over the server process.
+This challenge shows how a "simple" CLI wrapper tool can become remote code execution when subprocess invocation isn't done safely.
+Any MCP server that wraps shell commands (git, kubectl, docker, aws-cli, terraform, etc.) is vulnerable if using `shell=True` with user-controlled input.